 - a.
-Appendix 1 indicates where the NOB for each Service will be located.
-In most cases only a general area is specified.
-Where a general area is specified, tenderers should propose a preferred location within that general area for the NOB (if a tenderer has a facility in the area, it will often be most effective to utilise the existing facility). - b.
+Appendix 1: Table of Services indicates where the NOB for each Service will be located within a general area.
+Tenderers should propose a preferred location for the NOB within the general area specified.
+If a tenderer has a facility in the area or existing firebombing aerodrome infrastructure facilities are available, it will often be most effective to utilise the existing facility.
+A proposed NOB outside the general area will still be considered. - b.
 Tenderers should note that any contracted Service will be part of a national arrangement.
 NAFC may therefore require Contractors to temporarily base contracted Aircraft at any suitable location in Australia; or to establish a NOB at a different location from that originally specified in the relevant Contract.
 These decisions will be based on regular assessment and reassessment of the prevailing fire or other emergency conditions.
 Where relocation is required, unless specific provisions for relocation are in the Contract, the relevant Member would meet the Contractor's reasonable out of pocket expenses (i.e. the reasonable costs incurred above those that would have applied to being based at the original NOB). - c.
-The exception to the above is where it is specified in Appendix 1 that a particular Service is required to be located at two NOBs over the course of a Service Period and therefore the tenderer should consider this requirement when formulating their tender. - d.
-The Contractor is responsible for providing all facilities required to support the aircraft and crew at the NOB.
+For Firebombing Services, the Contractor must ensure that there is a facility at the NOB that will allow the Aircraft to be dispatched with a first load of Fire Retardant Slurry or Fire Suppressant Solution with minimal delay. - d.
+The first load facility must be of a standard and type acceptable to NAFC or the Member.
+Where an existing facility operated by the Member is available, the requirement may be met by using that facility provided that it is appropriately configured for rapid loading of aircraft without relying on the Member's personnel. - e.
+In normal circumstances the Member will provide any Fire Retardant or Fire Suppressant supplies. - f.
+The Contractor is responsible for providing all facilities required to support the aircraft and crew at the NOB. - g.
+The Contractor should detail any additional facilities that they propose to provide at the NOB.
+This may include facilities available to be used by Member personnel such as Air Attack Supervisors, Air Observers, air base crew, etc.